vsyrjala/linux/drm-intel.rst

   `details on testing requirements
   <http://blog.ffwll.ch/2013/11/testing-requirements-for-drmi915.html>`_.

-* An open source userspace, reviewed and released by the upstream project, must be available for new kernel ABI.
+* An open source userspace, reviewed and ready for merging by the upstream project, must be available for new kernel ABI.
 Please see `details on upstreaming requirements
   <http://blog.ffwll.ch/2015/05/gfx-kernel-upstreaming-requirements.html>`_.

 * Relevant documentation must be updated as part of the patch or series.